ravinitheshreddy/urban-transit-networks-analysis/README.md

 ## Abstract

+This project presents a network analysis of public transport systems in 25 cities.
+Various topological properties and connectivity measures were analysed along with centrality measures to identify critical transport stops.
+Furthermore, the analysis explored the potential for predicting directed edges and identifying the types of transport modes based on node features.
+The findings provide valuable insights into the connectivity of public transport systems.

 <br/>

 ## Structure

 - `notebooks/`: Contains the notebooks used in the creation of metadata, plots, and results analysis.
   - `EDA/`:
-    - `notebookname.ipynb`: Add the description of the notebook here.
+    - `exploration.ipynb`: Exploratory Analysis of the data.
+  - `Exploitation/`:
+    - `edge-prediction/`: Notebooks for edge prediction tasks
+    - `label-prediction/`: Notebooks for label prediction tasks
   - `IO/`:
-    - `notebookname.ipynb`: Add the description of the notebook here.
-  - `results_analysis/`:
-    - `notebookname.ipynb`: Add the description of the notebook here.
-- `src/`: Contains the python script used to train the model
+    - `city-transport-graph.ipynb`: Create and save city transport graphs.
 - `data/`: Contains the (some) data required to execute the scripts and notebooks.
 Large files and folders are stored separately.
-  - `transport_data/`: Contains the public transport network data sets for 25 cities. ```This data is downloaded from  https://zenodo.org/record/1186215.```
+  - `transport_data/`: Contains the public transport network data sets for 25 cities. ```Not uploaded on Github```
-    - ADD descriptions of the folders and files here.
+    - `checkpoints/`: Contains the intermediate data stored during the analysis.
+    - `images/`: Contains the images to use in the notebooks.
+    - `network_graphs/`: Contains the city-wise directed and undirected graphs generated with the notebook in IO.
 - `documents`: Contains the documents related to the project.
   - `proposal/`: Contains the proposal document.
   - `report/`: Contains the tex and files used in generating the report document.